gmatteo/pseudos_ac_she/README.md

 111_Rg: OK: Delta=1.87, Delta'=2.16
         NB: AE points deviate from the fit

-112_Cn: OK-TODO: Slow ecut conv, df good but there are discrepancies wrt AE.
+112_Cn: TODO: Slow ecut conv, df good but there are discrepancies wrt AE.
 Cn_new.in is the best so far.
-113_Nh: AE EOS looks ok.
+113_Nh: TODO: AE EOS looks ok.
 Using new AE NOMAG as reference.
 Nh_origin.psp8 gives df 1.18

 114_Fl: OK: Delta=0.43, Delta'=1.10
         NB: Take my version with f-projector (0.43 vs 1.25)